italia/developers.italia.it/_pages/en/gsoc-ideas.md

                 <a href="http://openfisca.org/doc/index.html">OpenFisca</a> is an open source project created by the French government<br /><br /> It supports multiple countries.
 Implement an "Italia" country which implements the Italian fiscal laws.
                 This task is interesting to students with a background in
                 <br />
                 <b>Mentor:</b> You will have two mentors from the Digital Transformation Team: one for the python code and an expert of the tax system.
-Ask on #welcome and you will find them.
+Find them on #welcome.
                 <br />
                 <b>Expected outcome:</b> A working implementation of Italy in the OpenFisca system.
                 <br />